voidshine/dameo_book/Introduction.md

 Diagr.15

-White decided that it was time to start active actions after consolidation of his forces.
+White decided that it was time to take action after consolidating his forces.
 I convinced myself that neither e5f4 nor d6f4 is dangerous for me.
 In addition, c7f4 isn't valid, because at the end of the variant the g5 piece gets on the c7 square with two extra pieces.

 This is true, but the intention to outsmart Busybee in the combination game turned out to be too naive.